 Regardless of what your fleet is used for – from HGVs hauling goods up and down the country, to localised last-mile deliveries utilising business car fleets – every vehicle on British roads is being pushed towards relying on electric or other alternative means of powering an engine.
-As such, it seems as though the future of fleet services is destined to turn electric, but is making the switch as simple as that?
+But, should businesses switch to electric now?

 Here we look at the practicalities of implementing a fully electric fleet, the benefits, the downsides – and how best to prepare for the automotive electric future.